League Rules

 When your crew has finished working on your car, exit your pit stall in the inner most lane and move to the outer most lane as soon as it is clear and safe to do so.
 As you exit, you must remain on the apron until you can safely enter the track.
 Do not drive onto the racing surface until you are clear of traffic.
 Use F3 to help gauge traffic when getting back onto the track.
 INCIDENTS EXITING PIT ROAD WILL BE JUDGED HARSHLY.
 Drivers on the track are also responsible for being aware of competitors entering and exiting pit lane.

-When the caution comes out, drivers should slow as indicated by their spotters and in a controlled manner.
+When the yellow flag comes out, drivers should slow as indicated by their spotters and in a controlled manner.
 Drivers should NOT slow suddenly when the caution flies unless necessary to avoid contact with another car or the initial incident.
-The leader is responsible for slowing in a controlled manner and catching the pace car.
+The leader is responsible for slowing in a controlled manner, yet catching the pace car as quickly as possible.
 The field is to line up behind him, in order, as quickly as possible to prepare for pit stops.

-All drivers should be aware of their surroundings and drive accordingly.
+All drivers should be aware of their surroundings, both ahead and behind, and drive accordingly.
+INCIDENTS UNDER CAUTION WILL BE JUDGED HARSHLY.

 4.8.
 Incidents Without Caution:

-It is also possible for an incident involving contact not to bring out a caution.
-Remember that the Series Admin can't see everything that happens in a race when he's reviewing the replay, especially when potential contact doesn't result in a caution.
-If you feel that an incident occurred that the admin needs to be aware of, please file a grievance (see section 4.1).
-After grievance and review, Race Officials may hand down a penalty for reckless driving or other applicable rule section.
+It is possible for an incident involving contact not to bring out a caution.
+If you feel that an incident occurred that should be reviewed for a potential penalty, please file a grievance / protest (see section 5.1).
+After review, there may be a penalty for an applicable rule violation.

 4.10.
 Misc